aiven/terraform-provider-aiven/docs/resources/redis.md

 Optional:

 - `additional_backup_regions` (List of String) Additional Cloud Regions for Backup Replication.
+- `backup_hour` (Number) The hour of day (in UTC) when backup for the service is started.
+New backup is only started if previous backup has already completed.
+Example: `3`.
+- `backup_minute` (Number) The minute of an hour when backup for the service is started.
+New backup is only started if previous backup has already completed.
+Example: `30`.
 - `ip_filter` (Set of String, Deprecated) Allow incoming connections from CIDR address block, e.g. `10.20.0.0/16`.
 - `ip_filter_object` (Block Set, Max: 1024) Allow incoming connections from CIDR address block, e.g. `10.20.0.0/16` (see [below for nested schema](#nestedblock--redis_user_config--ip_filter_object))
 - `ip_filter_string` (Set of String) Allow incoming connections from CIDR address block, e.g. `10.20.0.0/16`.